sourmash-bio/sourmash/doc/command-line.md

 `sourmash sig fileinfo` provides optional JSON and YAML output, and those formats are under semantic versioning.

+Note: `sourmash signature summarize` is an alias for `fileinfo`; they are the same command.

 ### `sourmash signature split` - split signatures into individual files

 Split each signature in the input file(s) into individual files, with